-Discussion and Possible Motion: To send a letter to councilmembers Raman and Yaroslavsky requesting actions to protect public safety by addressing loopholes and oversights in the Hillside Construction Regulations (HCRs) (Attachment E).
+Discussion and Possible Motion: To send a letter to Councilmembers Raman and Yaroslavsky requesting actions to protect public safety by addressing loopholes and oversights in the Hillside Construction Regulations (HCRs) (Attachment E).

-Motion: Loze/Weinberg moved to postpone to next month, following which Member Loze explained he'd like to postpone this to find the best way to present proposed modifications to the current HCR, which was passed in 2017, and are now stale, to Councilmember Yaroslavsky.
-He noted that this requires a long discussion.
-He related that local discussions in Benedict Canyon have included "Save Our Canyon" (SOC) who finally found relief having the proposed hotel knocked out of application.
-He noted that purpose of this motion to postpone to next month is to get a meeting with Katy Yaroslavsky; that since our PLU meeting, we got commitment from the Land Use Deputy at CD5 to have a group from our NC and SOC meet with them.
-He noted that he respects Evans and her draft letter but that the current letter describes results and he would like it to describe policy.
-He would like to have a special committee with Land Use so we can accept an invitation with Dylan; however, Dr. Longcore noted that we cannot do that as it is not on the agenda.
+Motion to postpone to this item to next month was moved by Member Loze and seconded by Weinberg.
+Member Loze explained his rationale to postpone this in order to find the best way to present proposed modifications to the current HCRs, which was passed in 2017, and are now stale, to Councilmember Yaroslavsky.
+He noted that this is the most important work that the NC has done since its inception and that this requires a long complicated discussion; local discussions in Benedict Canyon have included "Save Our Canyon" (SOC) who finally found relief having the proposed hotel knocked out of its application...and that the purpose of this motion to postpone to next month is to get a meeting with Katy Yaroslavsky.
+Since our PLU meeting, we got commitment from the Land Use Deputy at CD5 to have a group from our NC and SOC meet with them.

+He noted that he has great respect for Evans and her draft letter but that the current letter describes results and he would like it to describe policy.

+He would like to have a special committee with Land Use so we can accept an invitation with Dylan; however, Dr. Longcore noted that we cannot do that this evening as it is not on the agenda.

 Dr. Longcore responded that we have two Councilmembers not one.
 We have people in areas of our community who are being impacted daily by construction and safety issues.
 The purpose is not just to meet with Katy but to have a refined view to allow us to meet with both Council offices, and we cannot go to them to address the underlying issue about grading... because we have a pending Wildlife Ordinance that needs to be resolved before we know what the issues are.
-Dr. Longcore would like to know why it is politically inexpedient or ridiculous to approach both Councilmembers whom he noted need to start thinking about this.
-Dr. Longcore thinks if we go back to underlying root causes we get nowhere, based on his past experience.
+Dr. Longcore would like to know why it is politically inexpedient or ridiculous to approach both Councilmembers whom he noted need to start thinking about this, and thinks if we go back to underlying root causes we get nowhere, based on his past experience.

 Member Loze provided a detailed response as to why he'd start with CD5.
-Member Bayliss noted that recommended modifications have been discussed for years, and that nothing has happened with those.
-He agreed with the need to get the ball rolling.
+Member Bayliss noted that recommended modifications have been discussed for years, that nothing has happened with those and agreed with the need to get the ball rolling.
 He doesn't think the draft letter boxes us into a set of regulations.
 Evans noted under Item #1, that we should discuss our HCR priorities, and that this agenda item provided an opportunity to do so.